smartive/node-application-config/README.md

 ## Changelog

+### v0.1.7

+- adding possibility to parse empty or single element arrays from environmental variables.

 ### v0.1.6

 - Removed `isStage` and `isProduction` since the environments aren't based on those variables.
 The only one you should use is `isDebug` as it is used by nodeJS itself (nodeJS determines production mode with `NODE_ENV === 'production'`).